zkamvar/predtimechart/README.md

     const options = {...};

     // initialize the component
-    App.initialize('forecastViz_row', _fetchData, options);
+    App.initialize('forecastViz_row', _fetchData, false, options);
 </script>
 ```

 # JavaScript API

 The component is accessed via the `App` object, and is initialized via the `App.initialize()` function.
-After that, everything else is taken care of by the app. `App.initialize(componentDiv, _fetchData, options)` takes these args:
+After that, everything else is taken care of by the app. `App.initialize(componentDiv, _fetchData, isIndicateRedraw, options)` takes these args:

 - `componentDiv`: `id` of the empty `<div>` to place the component into.
 - `fetchData`: function to retrieve truth and forecast data.
 It is called whenever the plot needs updating.
 See the "fetchData data format" section for details.
 It takes these args: